 The early warnings of environmentalists about the negative impacts of genetically modified (GM) plants are being proven correct.
 We are now observing the following serious problems:

 - Increased Herbicide Use: The widespread cultivation of GM herbicide-tolerant crops has pushed up the use of herbicides such as glyphosate.
-Herbicide sales in Canada rose by 130% between 1994 and 2011.
+Herbicide sales in Canada have increased by 234% since GM crops have been introduced (1994-2020).

-- Decrease in Biodiversity: GM crops can have impacts on non-target organisms and on soil and water ecosystems.
-The expansion of GM herbicide-tolerant corn and soy, which are twinned with herbicides, has destroyed much of the habitat of the monarch butterfly in North America.
+- Biodiversity Loss: The use of some GM crops can have negative impacts on non-target organisms and on soil and water ecosystems.
+For example, the expansion of GM herbicide-tolerant corn and soy, which are twinned with herbicides, has destroyed much of the habitat of the monarch butterfly in North America.

 Increased Pesticide Use